Conglang/SpiderPig/Readme.md

 **Usage**:<br>

-> Input custom Huaban board url<br>
+> 1.Input custom Huaban board url<br>
-> -> Click 'Apply'<br>
+> 2.Click 'Apply'<br>
-> ->| Click 'Download Board' to download all pictures in that board<br>
+> 3.Click 'Download Board' to download all pictures in that board<br>
->   | or Click 'Shuffle Wallpaper' to randomly download one picture from the board and randomly select one picture from the local folder and set it as wallpaper<br>
+> 3.or Click 'Shuffle Wallpaper' to randomly download one picture from the board and randomly select one picture from the local folder and set it as wallpaper<br>

 See [Detailed Explanation](http://conglang.github.io/2015/04/18/scrapy-huaban-wallpaper/) in Simplified Chinese on my blog.